top of page

 In 2022, they received the Dwight and Ursula Mamlok Prize for outstanding interpretation of contemporary music.

-In 2019, they were awarded the Boris Pergamenschikow Prize, one of the most prestigious contemporary music competitions, held under the honorary patronage of Mrs. Tatjana Pergamenschikow and Sir András Schiff.
-The jury praised the trio’s “high-level instrumental interpretation” and wrote that their “exciting performance combines musical tradition with the spirit of the present and points toward the future.”
+In 2019, they were awarded the Boris Pergamenschikow Prize at one of the most prestigious contemporary music competitions, held under the honorary patronage of Mrs. Tatjana Pergamenschikow and Sir András Schiff.
+The jury praised the trio’s “high-level instrumental interpretation” and noted that their “exciting performance bridges classical roots with contemporary innovation”.

 The Trio is currently based in Berlin, where they completed their Master's Degree in Chamber Music under Professor Martin Spangenberg at the Hochschule für Musik Hanns Eisler.